 The voice match score is a tool, not an oracle.
 Use it to catch drafts that need a second look.
 Don't use it to override your own editorial judgment.

-How the score interacts with retraining
+How does the score interact with retraining?

 Voice match scores tend to decline gradually over months even if your writing stays consistent.
 The reason: your training profile is a snapshot from when you last trained.
 Your most recent posts (which aren't in the profile yet) might be drifting in a new direction.
 For the structural-failure-mode version of this (when the drift is not benign evolution but the audience-optimization, templating-creep, identity-inflation pattern that erodes voice past the 10K-follower mark), see voice drift: why most creators lose their edge after 10K followers.